WP-API/docs/extending-the-rest-api/modifying-responses.md

  }
 ```

-This would result in two postmeta database rows.
+This would result in two meta database rows.
 The first containing `[ "WordPress", "BuddyPress" ]` and the second containing `[ "bbPress" ]`.

 ### Invalid Stored Values